 Toss-Up: Discovery and Enterprise Duty Uniforms

 Nothing is more boring and over used in modern science fiction than blue uniforms.
 Everyone looks alike.
 Nobody looks good.
 Enterprise’s coveralls make the crew look like janitors.
 Discovery’s blues are more form fitting, but still look like something a mechanic would wear.
 The boring blue clashes badly with the boring division-based metallics that line the sides.
+What’s really strange and off-putting is that it’s a two-piece, but the metallic design in the jacket continues onto the pants.
+Either make it a one-piece, or stop the metal works at the top’s hem.
 Rank is hard to see on both, with Enterprise’s as close set squares that blend together and Discovery’s as completely invisible pips hidden in the insignia.